Background

 The narcissist is lost, confused, discombobulated.
 He doesn't know where he's going with his shared fantasy, with his hoovering shared fantasy.

 And the hoovering shared fantasy, the secondary fantasy, is very unstable because it's very fuzzy, it's unclear, it's non-directional.
+The narrative, the storyline is mangled somehow.

 The second shared fantasy, the hoovering shared fantasy revolves around individuation whereas the first shared fantasy with you had to do with separation.

 The narcissist tries to use or leverage the second shared fantasy with you in the wake of his hoovering in order to individuate.
-But the narcissist doesn't know how to become an individual.
-The narcissist is subject to negative identity formation.

 The narcissist's identity is in contradiction to others, in conflict with others, in contradiction to others.
-The narcissist is antisocial, is defiant, is consummation, he rejects authority, is reckless.
+The narcissist is antisocial, is defiant, is contumacious, he rejects authority, is reckless.
 These are his identity parameters.

 So when the narcissist tries to individuate within the hoovering shared fantasy, the second shared fantasy with you, he becomes extremely self-destructive, self-defeating, aggressive, sometimes violent, defiant, hateful, reckless, addictive, addicted to this and that substances, for example.

-The second shared fantasy is very lay by, very dis-regulated and resemble, and the narcissist in the hoovering shared fantasy resembles a borderline actually, precisely because he has lost the plot.
-He now tries to become something, an individual in which he has no experience.
-He's never been an individual, he's never really separated.
+The second shared fantasy is very labile, very dysregulated and the narcissist in the hoovering shared fantasy resembles a borderline actually, precisely because he has lost the plot.

 And so the second shared fantasy, the hoovering shared fantasy, is doomed to fail.